 Evolution was budgeted at $80 million and the film was originally going to be financed fully by DreamWorks, but in late 2000 the project became packaged with two other movies as a co-financing and foreign distribution arrangement with Sony.
-A few weeks before Almost Famous was to open in 2000, DreamWorks became nervous about that picture’s budget overages, which grew to over $60 million and to mitigate their risk they courted Sony to buy the overseas rights.
-Sony cut DreamWorks a $100 million check and $35 million would go to the foreign rights for Almost Famous, $55 million would go to Evolution and the rest would go to the low budget An Everlasting Piece.
+A few weeks before Almost Famous was set to open in 2000, DreamWorks became nervous about that picture’s budget overages, which grew to over $60 million and to mitigate their risk they courted Sony to buy the overseas rights.
+Sony cut DreamWorks a $100 million check and $35 million would go toward the foreign rights for Almost Famous, $55 million would go to Evolution and the rest would go to the low budget An Everlasting Piece.

 The film fared a bit better overseas for Sony, but it pulled in mostly soft numbers in most markets for a film of this expense.
 The offshore cume stalled at $60 million.